 An industrial engineer takes on writing.
 Is there a graph for that?

-I spend most of my days being an industrial engineer, which means someone pays me to help them spend less money by being more efficient.
+I spend most of my days as an industrial engineer, which means someone pays me to help them spend less money by being more efficient.
 Think Tom Hanks’ character in Cast Away, only I’d open that last package.
-I spend a lot of time in Excel, own more than one clipboard, and have made unsolicited layout suggestions to grocery store employees to improve their operations.
+I spend a lot of time in Excel, own more than one clipboard, and have made unsolicited layout suggestions to grocery store employees.